||The Find Section provides the most current

 return to top

-- From 1979 to 2005, total water use in Forest County has increased from about
+- From 1979 to 2005, total water use in Dane County has fluctuated from about

-- The increase in total water use is due primarily to an increase in domestic
+- The fluctuation in total water use over this period is due to all categories

-- The proportion of county water use supplied by groundwater has decreased
+- The proportion of county water use supplied by groundwater has been consistently

 As part of the National Water-Use Information Program,